cod-r/docker-k8s-course/kubernetes-networking/README.md

 - pods can communicate over this big flat IP network, regardless on which node are they running
 - there are other networking objects in this network
   - services act like loadbalancers
-  - ingresses are like layar 7 loadbalancers, used to route external traffic to internal network
+  - ingresses are like layer 7 loadbalancers, used to route external traffic to internal network
   - networkPolicies are like firewalls

 ## Exposing pods
 - Kubernetes has a resource type named *Service* used to solve those problems:
-  - pods get dynamic IP addreses, similar with DHCP
+  - pods get dynamic IP addresses, similar with DHCP
   - how do we connect from outside the cluster?
   - how do we load balance traffic?
   - what if a pod fails?